dumux/dumux/examples/shallowwaterfriction/README.md

         NumEqVector bottomFrictionSource(0.0);
         const auto& volVars = elemVolVars[scv];
 ```
 For the calculation of the source term due to bottom friction the two-dimensional bottom shear stess vector is needed.
 This is the force per area, which works between the flow and the bed.
-It is calculated within the 'FrictionLaw', which is a spatialParameter.
-In this model the 'FrictionLawManning is used (see 'params.input').
+It is calculated within the `FrictionLaw`, which is a spatialParameter.
+In this model the `FrictionLawManning` is used (see `params.input`).
 ```cpp
         Dune::FieldVector<Scalar, 2> bottomShearStress = this->spatialParams().frictionLaw(element, scv).shearStress(volVars);
 ```
 The bottom shear stress causes a pure loss of momentum.
-Thus the first entry of the 'bottomFrictionSource', which is related to the mass balance equation is zero.
-The second entry of the 'bottomFricitonSource' corresponds to the momentum equation in x-direction and is therefore equal to the first, the x-component, of the 'bottomShearStress'.
-Accordingly the third entry of the 'bottomFrictionSource' is equal to the second component of the 'bottomShearStress'.
+Thus the first entry of the `bottomFrictionSource`, which is related to the mass balance equation is zero.
+The second entry of the `bottomFricitonSource` corresponds to the momentum equation in x-direction and is therefore equal to the first, the x-component, of the `bottomShearStress`.
+Accordingly the third entry of the `bottomFrictionSource` is equal to the second component of the `bottomShearStress`.
 ```cpp
         bottomFrictionSource[0] = 0.0;
         bottomFrictionSource[1] = bottomShearStress[0];